SoonerRobotics/igvc_hardware_2020/Motor Nucleo/MotorNucleo/readme.md

 - KiCAD - Used to create schematics and pcbs.

 ## Errata
-* revision 1's A level shifter was not needed due to the GP I/O pins being 5 volt tolerant.
+* revision 1 A level shifter was not needed due to the GP I/O pins being 5 volt tolerant.
+The schematic was also needlessly complicated and hard to read.